New Jersey governor race tests Murphy’s progressive politics

 New Jersey’s left turn has been years in the making: The state has voted Democratic in every presidential contest since 1992.
 It hasn’t elected a Republican to the U.S. Senate since Clifford Case in 1972.
 But governor’s races have been continually in play for the GOP.
 The last three Republicans elected governor have won two consecutive terms.

 “My focus is solely New Jersey,” Ciattarelli said in an interview.
-“To win as a Republican you’ve got to be focused on what it is that’s bothering the people of New Jersey and that’s exactly what I’ve done for the past 22 months.”
+“To win as a Republican, you’ve got to be focused on what it is that’s bothering the people of New Jersey, and that’s exactly what I’ve done for the past 22 months.”

 Public polls show that Murphy has gotten high grades from voters for his response to COVID-19, even though New Jersey was one of the hardest-hit states at the beginning of the pandemic.
 About 35% of the state’s nearly 25,000 deaths came from nursing and veterans homes.
 Murphy held daily news conferences about the pandemic at the beginning and is now holding two a week.
 He ordered most nonessential businesses to shut down early in the pandemic, including restaurants, theaters, gyms and most retail stores.
 Masks were required and social distancing was encouraged.
 Schools shuttered and then went mostly remote.